(MEL fa lan)

 CBC with differential and platelet count, serum electrolytes, serum uric acid; signs/symptoms of hypersensitivity reaction, pulmonary toxicity, and gastrointestinal toxicity; monitor infusion site.

 Pregnancy Risk Factor

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience diarrhea, constipation, lack of appetite, change in taste, mouth irritation, hair loss, abdominal pain, or mouth sores.
-Have patient report immediately to prescriber signs of infection, signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), signs of electrolyte problems (mood changes, confusion, muscle pain or weakness, abnormal heartbeat, seizures, lack of appetite, or severe nausea or vomiting), severe nausea, vomiting, bruising, bleeding, loss of strength and energy, angina, tachycardia, severe dizziness, passing out, shortness of breath, edema, excessive weight loss, amenorrhea, skin growths, signs of severe pulmonary disorder (lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse), or severe injection site pain or irritation (HCAHPS).
+Have patient report immediately to prescriber signs of infection, signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice), signs of electrolyte problems (mood changes, confusion, muscle pain or weakness, abnormal heartbeat, seizures, lack of appetite, or severe nausea or vomiting), severe nausea, vomiting, bruising, bleeding, loss of strength and energy, angina, tachycardia, severe dizziness, passing out, shortness of breath, edema, excessive weight loss, amenorrhea, skin growths, signs of a severe pulmonary disorder (lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse), or severe injection site pain or irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.